Storage Filter Drivers

 This section contains the following information:

-If an NT-based operating system storage class driver already exists for a particular type of device, it might be unnecessary to write a driver for a new device of the same type.
+If a storage class driver already exists for a particular type of device, it might be unnecessary to write a driver for a new device of the same type.
 Each system-supplied storage class driver is designed to support peripheral devices of a given type and is tested against a number of vendors' devices.
 Thus, any system-supplied storage class driver might provide all the support another device of its type needs.

 If an existing storage class driver does not fully support a new device of its type, a new driver can be written as a storage filter driver (SFD) layered over or under an existing system-supplied class driver.
 An SFD might transform data in read/write requests, define additional I/O control codes (IOCTLs) that enable a user application to take advantage of additional features of a particular device, or work around device-specific problems without requiring hardware-specific changes to the generic class or port drivers.